-The goal of the econometric model in question is to test the hypothesis that the series of private investments, governmental investments, the GDP, interest rates, inflation, among other factors, are correlated, which enables the modeling of long term behavior of productivity.
-Using empirical studies, we will try to identify if there is an inhibiting factor for private investments derived from the macroeconomic instability and from governmental investments.
+The goal of the econometric model in question is to test the hypothesis that the series of private investments, governmental investments, the GDP, interest rates, inflation, among other factors, are correlated, which enables the modelling of long term behavior of productivity and the technology impact.
+Using empirical studies, we will try to identify if there is an inhibiting factor for private investments derived from the macro-economic instability and from governmental investments.

 The vital role of capital formation in sustainable economic growth is widely recognized.
-However, in

-Brazil and in many other developing countries the investment rates were reduced until the mid 1990's, a fact which was a result mainly of the external debt crises and of lack of inflationary control.
+However, in Brazil and in many other developing countries the investment rates were reduced until the mid 1990's, a fact which was a result mainly of the external debt crises and of lack of inflationary control.